TCU vs. Georgetown: Odds, spread, over/under - December 2

 - Odds to win the national championship: +8000

-- Oddsmakers rate TCU much higher (35th in the country) than the computer rankings do (42nd).
+- Oddsmakers rate TCU considerably higher (35th in college basketball) than the computer rankings do (42nd).

-- With odds of +8000, TCU has been given a 1.2% chance of winning the national championship.
+- TCU's chances of winning the national championship, based on its odds, are 1.2%.

 Georgetown Futures Odds